 The cellar door’s Grain Store offers seasonal lunches made from local produce.
 Enjoy a range of delicious handmade pies, seasonal platters, beverages, cheeses, and much more!

 Four generations of the Pfeiffer family have dedicated their lives to growing grapes of the highest quality.
-Established in 1999 by third-generation brothers Chris and Martin, Whistler Wines produces seven varieties of estate grown wines including Shiraz, Merlot, cabernet sauvignon, Riesling, and more.
+Established in 1999 by third-generation brothers Chris and Martin, Whistler Wines produces seven varieties of estate-grown wines including Shiraz, Merlot, cabernet sauvignon, Riesling, and more.

-Experience some of these amazing wines at the cellar door along with cheese platters.
+Experience some of these fantastic wines at the cellar door along with cheese platters.
 The winery is also famous for holding food and wine events featuring local artists and food producers.
 Wine, food, and music create the perfect atmosphere for a good time.

-Kies Family Wines
+5. Kies Family Wines

 The Kies family has been a part of the Barossa wine culture since 1857.
-The current generation of winemakers Tina and Michael opened the Kies Family winery in 1985 by renovating a little cottage which was once used as a chaff mill, into a rustic ironstone cellar door.
+The current generation of winemakers Tina and Michael opened the Kies Family winery in 1985 by renovating a little cottage once used as a chaff mill, into a rustic ironstone cellar door.

 The winery produces an award-winning wine range of fruit-driven whites, full-bodied reds and a selection of fortified wines in small quantities.
 Their philosophy has been “not to get bigger just get better” which is why they focus on quality rather than quantity.